-- (A) Asia;
+(A) Asia;

-- (B) Europe;

-- (C) North America; and

-- (D) the rest of the world. - 5.
+- (B) Europe; - (C) North America; and - (D) the rest of the world. - 5.
 In order to assign a securitisation exposure to a bucket, an institution shall rely on a classification commonly used in the market.
 An institution shall assign each securitisation exposure to only one of the buckets referred to in paragraph 4.
 Any securitisation exposure that an institution cannot assign to a bucket for an asset class or region shall be assigned to the asset class 'other retail' or 'other wholesale' or to the region 'rest of the world', respectively. - 6.
-An institution shall aggregate weighted net JTD amounts within each bucket in the same manner as for default risk of non-securitisation exposures, using the formula in paragraph 4 of Article 325y, resulting in the own funds requirement for the default risk for each bucket. - The final own funds requirement for the default risk for securitisations not included in the ACTP shall be calculated as the simple sum of the bucket-level own funds requirements. - 8.
-The assignment of a risk exposure to investment grade or non-investment grade and unrated shall be on the basis of an external credit assessment by a nominated ECAI of the corresponding issuer.
-For an individual issuer for which a credit assessment by a nominated ECAI is not available, an institution, using the approach referred to in the Credit Risk: Internal Ratings Based Approach (CRR) Part, shall map the internal rating of the issuer to one of the external credit assessments.
+An institution shall aggregate weighted net JTD amounts within each bucket in the same manner as for default risk of non-securitisation exposures, using the formula in paragraph 4 of Article 325y, resulting in the own funds requirement for the default risk for each bucket. - 7.
+The final own funds requirement for the default risk for securitisations not included in the ACTP shall be calculated as the simple sum of the bucket-level own funds requirements.

-[Note: Paragraphs 1 to 7 of this This rule correspond to paragraphs 1 to 7 of corresponds to Article 325aa of CRR as it applied immediately before revocation by the Treasury]
+[Note: This rule corresponds to Article 325aa of CRR as it applied immediately before revocation by the Treasury]